Derek-Wds/MAD-VAE/README.md

   Then the tensorboard will be available at `localhost:9090`

 ### Plotting
 * We provide the plotting scripts for adversarial images and model output, as well as t-SNE and UMAP dimension reduction algorithms.
-All these can be find in two files: `experiments/test/plotting.py` and `experiments/UMAP Test.ipynb`.
+All these can be found in the `plotting` directory.

 ## Example Output
 * **FGSM** adversarial examples\